electricjones/data-manager/README.md

-> While this still works, it should be considered abandond.
+> While this still works, it should be considered abandoned.
 Any PR issued will be accepted w/o question.
 If you want to own this repository, open an issue and contact me.

 # Data Manager
 [![Latest Version](https://img.shields.io/github/release/chrismichaels84/data-manager.svg?style=flat-square)](https://github.com/chrismichaels84/data-manager/releases)